lojikil/pastiche-npm-public/presentation.md

 # key take aways

-1. Packages are: `package.json` + "stuff" (code/complete garbage/whatever) + an install location
+1. packages are: `package.json` + "stuff" (code/complete garbage/whatever) + an install location
-1. Registries are: a collection of package metadata + tarballs
+1. registries are: a collection of package metadata + tarballs
 1. Lots and lots of footguns

 ---